Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Conclusion

 \section{Conclusion}

-In this paper, we studied the impact of lensing magnification on the thee-dimensional, redshift-space galaxy clustering and how it biases the estimation of the growth rate of structure when not properly accounted for in the modelling.
-This effect, commonly referred to as magnification bias, comes from the fact that gravitational lensing modifies the apparent angular positions of sources and magnify their fluxes.
+We have studied the impact of lensing magnification on the three-dimensional galaxy clustering in redshift space and how the growth rate of structure is affected when lensing magnification is not properly accounted for in the modelling.
+This effect, commonly referred to as magnification bias, comes from the fact that gravitational lensing modifies the apparent angular positions of sources and magnifies their fluxes.
 Therefore, magnitude-limited surveys are sensitive to it as it generates additional apparent spatial correlations in the data.
-We performed an exhaustive galaxy clustering analysis of the multipole moments of the correlation function, where the theoretical model relied on the Convolution Lagrangian Perturbation Theory and Gaussian Streaming model for non-linear RSD, and a curved-sky, linear theory-based lensing correction.
-We confronted this model to high-resolution $N$-body simulations with two different cosmologies, $\Lambda$CDM and $w$CDM, and where the effects of RSD and magnification bias were implemented in simulated catalogues of DM particles and haloes.
+We performed an exhaustive galaxy clustering analysis of the multipole moments of the correlation function, where the theoretical model relied on the convolution Lagrangian perturbation theory and Gaussian streaming model for non-linear RSD and on a curved-sky, linear-theory-based lensing correction.
+We compared this model to high-resolution $N$-body simulations with two different cosmologies, $\Lambda$CDM and $w$CDM, where the effects of RSD and magnification bias were implemented in simulated catalogues of DM particles and haloes.